-Consumers should immediately stop using the recalled bath seats and contact Chelsea & Scott for instructions to receive a full refund.
+Consumers should immediately take the recalled robes away from children and contact Richie House for a full refund.

-Consumers should immediately take the recalled pajamas away from children and return them to any Target for a full refund.
+Consumers should immediately stop using the recalled wands and contact Feld Entertainment to receive a full refund.

 Dehumidifiers can overheat, smoke and catch fire.

 Consumers should immediately turn off and unplug the dehumidifiers and contact GD Midea for either a replacement unit or a partial refund.
 Consumers whose dehumidifiers were manufactured before October 1, 2008 will receive a partial refund, not a replacement.
 The manufacturing dates can be found on back of units.

 About 3.4 million (in addition 850,000 were sold in Canada)